 However following my visit to China, I have begun to suspect that there might be something in the currently emphasis on archaic Greece after all.
 What I have to explain is why Greece and China diverged so much in their development, China becoming a monolithic unified state under a single Emperor, while Greece split up into 90 or more independent city states and invented democracy.
 Both China and Greece invented money at around the same time in the sixth century BC – give or take a century – so if they diverged, it must be because of their different developments before the advent of money.
 Which means that the conventional wisdom is right after all: I must begin with an account of archaic Greece.

 The Dark Age

 The story begins with the Dark Age of Greece.
 The concept of a ‘dark age’ is one that is very unfashionable with left wing academics: it is considered to be a derogatory term and should not therefore be used.
-To those of us on the right however, the booms and slumps, the ups and downs of history, form the pattern of history that is the very essence of what we study; and there can be little doubt that the period between the fall of the Mycenaean and Minoan empires in the 12th century BC, and the rise of Archaic Greece in the 8th century BC was a very dark age indeed.
+To the rest of us however, the booms and slumps, the ups and downs of history, form the pattern of history that is the very essence of what we study; and there can be little doubt that the period between the fall of the Mycenaean and Minoan empires in the 12th century BC, and the rise of Archaic Greece in the 8th century BC was a very dark age indeed.

 The Mycenaean period, which forms the glorious finale to the Bronze age, has already been discussed in our account of the Minoans.
 It was the great age of palaces, when bronze was everywhere and used in abundance, and bronze objects are frequently found in rich burials.
 It was the heroic period that is dimly reflected in the poems of Homer and the tales of the Trojan War.
 But in the 12th century, the great Mycenaean empire collapsed: the palaces were deserted, and the rich burials disappear : indeed by the 10th century BC, the use of bronze had almost entirely vanished.